EndPointCorp/end-point-blog/2010/11/18/liquid-galaxy-sysadmin-wanted.html.md

 - Video capture, processing, and production technologies
 - Puppet.

-While we have a strong preference that this position be a hire for our New York City office where most of our Liquid Galaxy team is located, we don't entirely rule out the possibility of hiring someone who works out of his or her home office if the fit is right.
+While we have a strong preference that this position be a hire for our New York City office where most of our Liquid Galaxy team is located, we don’t entirely rule out the possibility of hiring someone who works out of his or her home office if the fit is right.

 Please email [jobs@endpoint.com](mailto:jobs@endpoint.com) to apply.